 The Historic Preservation Commission meets the third Monday of every month at 6:00 p.m. in the City Council Chambers, 500 East Third Street.

 There are eight commission seats.
 Members shall have demonstrated interest, competence, or knowledge in historic preservation.
-The commission shall be comprised of both professionals and lay members and shall be selected, as much as possible, from the fields of history, architecture, landscape architecture, architectural history, prehistoric or historic archaeology, planning, or related disciplines such as the building trades, cultural geography, cultural anthropology, real estate, or law.
-One member of the commission shall be from the Loveland Historical Society.
-One member shall be a high school student residing within the city who shall be under the age of twenty-one at the time of appointment and whose term of office shall be for one year coinciding with the school year and the summer months immediately subsequent to such school year; provided that such member shall be excused from meeting attendance during school breaks.
-Three members of the commission shall be professionals or shall have extensive expertise in a preservation-related discipline including, but not limited to, history, architecture, planning, or archaeology.
-Recognizing that professionals may not be available, this requirement may be waived by the city council following a good faith effort to recruit such professionals.
+The Commission shall be comprised of both professionals and lay members and shall be selected, as much as possible, from the fields of history, architecture, landscape architecture, architectural history, prehistoric or historic archaeology, planning, or related disciplines such as the building trades, cultural geography, cultural anthropology, real estate, or law.
+One member of the Commission shall be from the Loveland Historical Society.
+One member shall be a high school student residing within the City who shall be under the age of twenty-one at the time of appointment and whose term of office shall be for one year coinciding with the school year and the summer months immediately subsequent to such school year; provided that such member shall be excused from meeting attendance during school breaks.
+Three members of the Commission shall be professionals or shall have extensive expertise in a preservation-related discipline including, but not limited to, history, architecture, planning, or archaeology.
+Recognizing that professionals may not be available, this requirement may be waived by City Council following a good faith effort to recruit such professionals.
 Other than as provided above, the term of office of each member shall be three years.

 |Jim Cox||Paula Sutton|

 |The Historic Preservation Commission currently has one vacancy.
 Click Here for more information.|

 Minutes and agendas can be found on the Boards & Commissions Calendar for the previous two years.
 To find this specific board or commission agendas or minutes, please click here.

 Meeting minutes beyond two years are available upon request.
 To request a copy, please click here to email us.